 Torquay was where crime writer Agatha Christie was born.
 The Queen of Crime drew massive inspiration from the area and it is possible to follow in her foot steps around this area of South Devon visiting the places she knew and loved best.
 Established as a writer by 1930's Agatha was able to buy Greenway perched above the banks of The River Dart.
 Today, this wonderful property is looked after by the National Trust so visitors are able to see where Agatha Christie went for relaxation and holidays and from where she also drew inspiration for stories.
 Click here for more information about opening times, location and admission charges etc

-This property is another owned and operated by The National Trust is about a twenty five minute drive from The Muntham Apartments and lies between Brixham and Dartmouth.
+This property is another owned and operated by The National Trust is about a twenty five minute drive from The Muntham Apartments and Town House and lies between Brixham and Dartmouth.
 It was built for the D'Oyly Carte family who owned The Savoy Theatre in London, the house is Arts and Crafts in style and has Art Deco interiors.
 A particular aspect of the property are the stunning cliff top gardens that run down to a cove below.
 The gardens are open to visitors with dogs although the house is not.
 Click here for admission charges and opening times etc.

 This is another National Trust's English Riviera portfolio of properties and has been the home of the Gilbert family for nearly six hundred years.
 Sir Humphrey Gilbert was one of Queen Elizabeth I's "sea dogs" and was half brother to sir Walter raeligh.
 It is unusual in southern England particularly as it is a surviving medieval fortress.
 Visitors get to see the main parts of the castle and have full access to the grounds and in particular the famous rose gardens.
 Click here for admission charges and opening times etc.